kailash-manasarovar/statement/docs/timeline/2026/june.md

 ![Bye bye Evilon](../../content/images/bye-bye-evilon.png)

 - I'll get back to work now but this has been fun, and I needed some.
+- Oh, and not to forget to stress how Rohini was a lure, and someone wasn't paying attention.

 ## Dreams